-You do it from focusing less on how many miles per week you are running and more on what percentage of those miles were run at or below your goal pace?
+You do it from focusing less on how many miles per week you are running.
+Also, by focusing more on what percentage of those miles were run at or below your goal pace?

 I had to do this to make major gains in my own marathon performances.

-The secret in successful marathon racing is finding pleasure in doing something others consider painful.
+The secret in running faster marathons is finding pleasure in doing something others consider painful.

-Training should always be more difficult the race and you must always challenge yourself in training so that when you get to the race you will have no doubt that you can react to whatever your competition throws your way.
+Training should always be more difficult the race.
+So, you must always challenge yourself in training so that when you get to the race you can react to whatever your competition throws your way.

 Find A Mentor